Yasuyuki Kazama: Drifting career

-From when he first started in the D1GP series at the end of 2000, he had moderate success, but when he teamed up with Gengo, things started to pay off.
+From when he first started in the D1GP series at the end of 2000, Kazama had moderate success, but when he teamed up with Gengo, things started to pay off.
 He ran his personal S15 until Kei-Office debuted a blue S15 at the Final Round in Nikko, which the car was being worked on throughout the 2001 season and was also continued to be used for the 2002 and 2003 season.

-In 2002, he managed to earn the runner-up spot at 2nd round in Ebisu Circuit against Nobuteru Taniguchi.
+In 2002, Kazama managed to earn the runner-up spot at 2nd round in Ebisu Circuit against Nobuteru Taniguchi.
 Onwards, however, he was unable to get past through the qualifying runs which ended up with him being ranked 17th overall.

-In 2003, the Kei-Office team had debuted a new track-spec S15 at the 4th round in Fuji Speedway which wore the company's signature jade green, Prodrive GC-06D rims and a new 2003-spec original brand body kit (now under Rodextyle) as the previous kit was co-produced by Behrman/Wisesquare.
+In 2003, the Kei-Office team had debuted a new track-spec S15 at the fourth round in Fuji Speedway which wore the company's signature jade green, Prodrive GC-06D rims and a new 2003-spec original brand body kit (now under Rodextyle) as the previous kit was co-produced by Behrman/Wisesquare.
 He still had moderate success especially taking the runner-up spot once again at Round 5 in Ebisu.
 He was ranked 12th overall.

-In 2004, this was marked as a start to a successful season for him as he won his first event at the season opener in Irwindale, it was an important pinpoint since he's a veteran drifter within the Japanese drifting community.
+In 2004, this was marked as a start to a successful season for Kazama as he won his first event at the season opener in Irwindale, it was an important pinpoint since he's a veteran drifter within the Japanese drifting community.
 At the championship round finale, Kei-Office once again debuted another S15 which was previously the company's 2002 season car, with the main focuses of a stricter setup than the previous car by the use of Driftmaster rims, an HKS 2.2L stroker kit setup by Auto Produce Boss, Speed Glass lightweight windows, and utilizing a Holinger sequential transmission.
 The car was later reused for the 2005 and 2006 seasons.
 The 2003-spec S15 was used only for international events throughout 2005 until the car was exported to Norway in 2007.
 He had a very steady season and was able to keep a seeded position.
-He was ranked 4th overall.
+He was ranked fourth overall.